nadirbslmh/notes-app-mobile-testing/README.md

-# mobile-testing-appium-cucumber-js-starter
+# notes-app-mobile-testing

-A starter template for mobile testing with Appium and CucumberJS.
+A mobile testing example for notes application using Appium and CucumberJS

 ## How to use